Reality

 a lottery win or redundancy can transform a person’s fortunes and their views and behaviour

-a newspaper, a television programme or an online article can change a person’s opinion of a politician, a store or a set of ideas, each with implications for the way they live their life
+a newspaper, a television programme or an online article can change a person’s opinion of a politician, a place or a set of ideas, each with implications for the way they live their life

 the death of a friend may lead to outrage at the conditions under which that person died or to a drive to improve the lot of people in similar conditions.